 Advent = arrival, appearing, come to be

 The period beginning four Sundays before Christmas

 Advent is all about hope.
 It is rooted in the promise of God that a Saviour, the Messiah, the Anointed One of God would come to save His people.
 For Israel, the promise of Messiah’s coming was that He would establish a royal kingdom on earth where they would finally be delivered from the hand of worldly kings and no longer subject to exile, bondage or domination by ungodly rulers who oppressed them and made them slaves.
-To most, however the Messiah would come to save them from their sins and restore them to righteousness before God as He covenant people.
+However, the Messiah was coming as a royal political ruler but as thee King of Kings and Lord of Lords, The Wonderful Counselor, the Mighyty God, the Everlasting Father, the Prince of Peace, to save them from their sins and restore them to righteousness before God as His covenant people.

 “There shall come forth a Rod from the stem of Jesse, and a Branch shall grow out of his roots.
 The Spirit of the Lord shall rest upon Him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the Lord.
 His delight is in the fear of the Lord, and He shall not judge by the sight of His eyes, nor decide by the hearing of His ears; but with righteousness He shall judge the poor, and decide with equity for the meek of the earth; He shall strike the earth with the rod of His mouth, and with the breath of His lips He shall slay the wicked.
 Righteousness shall be the belt of His loins, and faithfulness the belt of His waist.”
 Isaiah 11:1-5